-- Assign a mentor.
-Organize for your employees to have a mentor, especially your new hires.
+- Assign a mentor: Organize for your employees to have a mentor, especially your new hires.
 The mentor should be someone in another department; this gives the employee exposure to different segments of business and allows them to stay up-to-date on company-wide happenings.

-- Coordinate job shadowing.
-This exercise is highly encouraged for new hires but can also benefit customer service veterans.
+- Coordinate job shadowing: This exercise is highly encouraged for new hires but can also benefit customer service veterans.
 Shadowing introduces your team to new approaches, responses, and applications of customer service and your product that they’d otherwise not be exposed to.

-- Create a knowledge base.
-They say teaching others is the best way to learn, and the same rings true for customer service.
+- Create a knowledge base: They say teaching others is the best way to learn, and the same rings true for customer service.
 Have your team create a knowledge base of your product or service offering, in the form of a guide or directory.
 This will not only challenge your team on their knowledge and clarity but ultimately, help customers by creating a lasting company resource.

-According to a recent study, 70% of unhappy customers whose problems are resolved are willing to shop with a business again.
+Research shows that 70% of unhappy customers whose problems are resolved are willing to shop with a business again.
 Just because a customer comes to you unhappy, angry, or rude doesn’t mean they have to walk away with the same sentiment.

 Conducting mock calls that resemble a real customer service issue (and involve a seemingly angry caller) can help acclimate your team to the realities of upset customers.
 Have your team work together and encourage veterans on your team to use real situations they’ve dealt with in the past.

-- Teach the LAST method.
-Despite intensive training on skills like empathy and patience, some difficult customers will simply be impossible to relate to.
+- Teach the LAST method: Despite intensive training on skills like empathy and patience, some difficult customers will simply be impossible to relate to.
 That’s where methods like reflective listening and LAST come into play.
 LAST stands for Listen, Acknowledge, Solve, and Thank.
 Teach your team to pause, listen to, and acknowledge upset customers — these steps can make the difference between solving an angry customer’s problem and turning an angry customer into a satisfied one.

 Camaraderie and community among professional teams in any industry can help with overall performance, but it’s especially important in customer service.
 I included this section in my list of customer service training ideas because that’s essentially what is it: Training your team to take care of themselves so they can take care of your customers.